 September and January each year.
-Apply now.
+See Program Entry for more information.

 Computing part-time and full-time programs.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 Computer Information Technology (CIT) is a unique program that aims to train students to be technical experts in various computing technologies including database, network administration, web technology, and security.
 Graduates will be IT specialists responsible for planning, deployment, administration, and configuration of computing infrastructures for organizations.